-Until July 1, 2023 or a later date set by the commissioner, the amount the health insurer pays the facility or provider must be a “commercially reasonable amount” based on payments for the same or similar services in a similar geographic area.
-If the health plan and the facility or provider cannot agree on the amount, either party can start the arbitration process.
-The state will move to the federal dispute resolution process set by the federal No Surprises Act (cms.gov) sometime after Jan.
-1, 2024.
-After that date or a at a date set by the insurance commissioner, any dispute must follow the process outlined in the federal No Surprises Act (www.cms.gov)
+The amount the health insurer pays the out-of-network facility or provider must be a “commercially reasonable amount” based on the same services in a similar geographic area.
+If the health plan and the facility or provider cannot agree on the amount, either party can start arbitration.

 How arbitration works

-If the insurer and provider or facility cannot agree on a price for the service, either party can initiate arbitration.
-The law requires that health insurers provide OneHealthPort with the email address and phone number of the insurer's designated contact to receive notices to initiate arbitration.
-That information must be sent to:
+If the insurer and provider or facility cannot agree on a price for the service, either party can start arbitration.
+The law requires that health insurers provide OneHealthPort with the email address and phone number of the insurer's designated contact to receive notices to start arbitration.
+Send the information to:

 Each party pays their own attorney fees, and they split the cost of arbitration.
 The arbitrator will choose the best final offer from one party.